Monday, 14 January 2013

 1. Sieve the icing sugar into a heat resistant bowl with the egg white.

-2. Place your bowl over a half-full pan of simmering - not boiling - water, whisk with an electric mixer until the mixture is thick and glossy, approx 10 mins.
+2. Place your bowl over a half-full pan of simmering - not boiling - water, whisk with an electric mixer until the mixture is thick and glossy, approximately 10 minutes.

 3. Place the meringue mixture into a piping bag and pipe on top of the cupcakes.